johnno1962/Dynamo/README.md

 # Dynamo - Dynamic Swift Web Server

 Starting this project the intention was to code the simplest possible Web Server entirely in Swift.
-Unfortunately I got a bit carried away adding features and besides this spot has been capably occupied by the [swifter](https://github.com/glock45/swifter) server along with it's Swift syntactic sugar.
+Unfortunately I got a bit carried away adding features such as proxying and dynamic reloading of server code.
+Dynamo now also works on Linux, see [DynamoLinux](https://github.com/johnno1962/DynamoLinux).

 So.. while Dynamo can be used in an iOS application as is demonstrated in this project, the focus has turned to the server side to set up a simple framework inside which it is possible to experiment